hensm/fx_cast/IMPLEMENTATION.md

 ### Module

-The shim is designed to injected into a running page or imported (via `shim/export.ts`) into another script.
+The shim is designed to be injected into a running page or imported (via `shim/export.ts`) into another script.
 This is used for the built-in sender apps (media/mirroring) that run in the content script context.

 If the shim is injected into a page, `contentBridge.ts` is executed in the content script context and the main shim bundle (`shim/index.ts`) replaces the page-loaded cast API loader script.